Gastroenteritis (tummy bug) gives you diarrhoea and vomiting, and is usually caused by viral or bacterial infections.

 People usually get bacterial gastroenteritis by eating or drinking food or water that is contaminated with the bacteria.
 Bacterial gastroenteritis is less easily passed from person to person, but large numbers of people may become affected from contaminated food or water.

 Depending on the cause, symptoms may appear within a few hours to a couple of weeks after infection.
 The illness can range from mild to severe.
 Symptoms usually last one or two days, but can occasionally last for up to 10 days.

-Diarrhoea and vomiting can easily cause dehydration - meaning your body doesn’t have enough fluid to function properly.
+Diarrhoea and vomiting can easily cause dehydration, where your body doesn’t have enough fluid to function properly.
 Signs of dehydration include dry skin/dry mouth, feeling lightheaded, and being really thirsty.
 Make sure you drink plenty of fluids if you experience these symptoms.

 Most people with gastroenteritis recover within a few days without needing medical treatment, as long as they don’t become dehydrated.
 To prevent dehydration, drink plenty of water and other fluids.
 Clear fluids, such as water and diluted cordials are best.
 Ice blocks are a good way of getting fluids into children.